pac4j/pac4j/documentation/blog/what_s_new_in_pac4j_v6_4_and_v6_5.md

 ### 3) Build

-The build process has been simplified:
+The build process has been simplified (30% faster):
 - 4 modules have been removed
 - no more `test-jar` components: the few test classes are in the `org.pac4j.test` package of the `pac4j-core` module
 - OSGi and shading phases have been removed.